Kirsten Reicherter, HCC Online student, knows the benefit of taking online classes at her own pace.... Read More

 Student Services-Overseen by the Vice President for Student Services and deals with issues arising in housing, financial aid, registrar, advising, Student Support Services, security, admissions, student conduct, and information technology.

-Finance and Operations- Overseen by the Vice President for Finance and Operation and deals with issues of billing statements, third party payments, payment plans, and maintenance.
+Finance and Operations- Overseen by the Vice President for Finance and Operations and deals with issues of billing statements, third party payments, payment plans, and maintenance.

 Formal Complaint Process

 Complaints that remain unresolved after following the informal complaint process may be addressed by filing a formal complaint.
-Students or others needing assistance with the filing of any form should contact the Vice President for Student Services office at 785.442.6020 or email@example.com.
+Students or others needing assistance with the filing of any form should contact the Vice President for Student Services office at 785.442.6020.